Weight Loss Medication

 This is a complex question that depends on your individual situation.

-For weight management, the benefits of semaglutide (weight loss and its associated health improvements) typically diminish when the medication is stopped.
+For weight management, the benefits of semaglutide typically diminish when the medication is stopped.
+Weight loss and its associated health improvements often don't persist without the medication.

 For diabetes management, most patients will need continued therapy (whether Ozempic or an alternative) to maintain glycemic control.